-This is perhaps the saddest and worst city names as it seems to denote something negative about the place.
+This is perhaps the saddest and worst city name as it seems to denote something negative about the place.
 However, there is no anti-Alaska meaning to Unalaska.
 The native Aleuts named the place Agunalaksh.
-The complicated spelling and pronunciation of Agunalaksh was changed and simplified to Unalaska.
+The complicated spelling and pronunciation of Agunalaksh were changed and simplified to Unalaska.

 2. Burnt Corn, Alabama

 Cool city names in the world become a lot cooler if they have something to do with food.
 Burnt Corn is one such most awesome of the American towns and cities with strange names.
 The legend goes that the settlers and Indians both burnt each other’s cornfields.
 This fight culminated at the Battle of Burnt Corn, hence, the name.